abyssDS/sfmlWiki/Source:-High-Performance-Sprite-Container.md

 As a side-note: This code uses my polar vector class to power rotations, I will include the code of it here, but you can perfectly use Thor's polar vectors or even your own, it's not that hard to modify.

-Also, this container doesn't yet use the recently modified version of sf::Rect, so behavior may be undefined if you just compiled sources under that change.
-I might change that soon, for now be warned.

 This code is under public domain so feel free to use it however you like.

 Without further ado I present the code: